jerdog/droidconde18/PITCHME.md

 ---?image=assets/image/generational.png&size=auto 90%@opacity=60
 ### Lifecycle of Communities
 @ul
-- Inception
+- Inception @note[In the **INCEPTION** phase, you'll be inviting members to join, starting discussions and get participation in them, and build the relationships needed to make the community viable.]
-- Establishment
+- Establishment @note[When your community becomes **ESTABLISHED** you'll be writing content, organizing events, talks, etc., analyzing statistics about the community, deal with conflicts/disputes, etc.]
-- Maturity
+- Maturity @note[Community **MATURITY** will see the influence of the community growing, volunteers growing; goals and vision will be streamlined, refined, and widely adopted.]
-- Mitosis
+- Mitosis @note[**MITOSIS** is when a cell splits into new nuclei - or in this case forms more-focused sub groups in your community.
+Communities can be thought of as organisms.
+Organisms are born, they grow, they mature, and then some split and replicate themselves elsewhere.
+But there's another aspect of communities that isn't often talked about - sometimes they die.]
-- Death
+- Death @note[The four cycles above are \natural, and if they aren't doing this, they're already dead - and with communities it is a real thing - and so I am adding **DEATH**.]
 @ulend

 Note:
 Feverbee, a community-consulting company, has come up with 4 stages in a community's lifecycle, with each having their own steps and/or tasks to get to the next stage.
-In the **INCEPTION** phase, you'll be inviting members to join, starting discussions and get participation in them, and build the relationships needed to make the community viable.
-When your community becomes **ESTABLISHED** you'll be writing content, organizing events, talks, etc., analyzing statistics about the community, deal with conflicts/disputes, etc. Community **MATURITY** will see the influence of the community growing, volunteers growing; goals and vision will be streamlined, refined, and widely adopted. **MITOSIS** is when a cell splits into new nuclei - or in this case forms more-focused sub groups in your community.
-Communities can be thought of as organisms.
-Organisms are born, they grow, they mature, some split and replicate themselves elsewhere, and then they die.
-It is natural, and if they aren't doing this, they're already dead - and with communities it is a real thing - and so I am adding **DEATH**.